AndrewUru/qr-gen-web/README.md

 ## Support 🆘

-For support, please open an issue in the repository or contact [your-email].
+For support, please open an issue in the repository or contact contact@abhiyanpa.in.

 ## Screenshots 📸